opnsense/docs/source/manual/users.rst

 Integrated into OPNsense are the **Local User Database** and **Voucher Server**.
 The Voucher Server is intended to be used with the Captive portal.

-External service currently supported are:
+External services currently supported are:

 * LDAP (OpenLDAP, MS Active Directory, Novell eDirectory)
 * Radius